 Solution #1.
 Use Modern Authentication Parameter

 The Connect-SPOService command uses older authentication, which sometimes creates issues in the execution.
 So, you can add the modern authentication parameter in the command to fix this error permanently.
-By default, the Connect-SPOService cmdlet works on the legacy authentication.
+By default, this cmdlet works on the legacy authentication.
 This issue might occur if you add an AD FS rule to block the legacy authentication requests that don’t originate from the expected IP.

 $creds = Get-Credential Connect-SPOService -Credential $creds -Url “enter tenant URL” -ModernAuth $true -AuthenticationUrl?https://login.microsoftonline.com/organizations